CodeEditorLand/vscode-wiki/Commit-Signing.md

-This guide will show you how you can configure your development setup to automatically sign git commits using GPG and link your GPG key with GitHub.
+This guide will show you how you can configure your development setup to automatically sign git ecommits using GPG and link your GPG key with GitHub.

 # Prerequisites